LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Protocol

 {\bf One-shot aggregate-model recovery.} Suppose that user $1$ drops in the previous phase.
 To recover the aggregate of models $\mathbf{x}_2 + \mathbf{x}_3$, the server only needs to know the aggregated masks $\mathbf{z}_2+\mathbf{z}_3$.
 To recover $\mathbf{z}_2+\mathbf{z}_3$, the surviving user $2$ and user $3$ send $\tilde{\mathbf{z}}_{2,2} + \tilde{\mathbf{z}}_{3,2}$ and $\mathbf{\tilde{z}}_{2,3} + \mathbf{\tilde{z}}_{3,3}$,

-to the server respectively.
+to the server, respectively.
 After receiving the messages from user $2$ and user $3$, the server can directly recover the aggregated masks via an one-shot computation as follows:

 Then, the server recovers the aggregate-model $\mathbf{x}_2 + \mathbf{x}_3$ by subtracting $\mathbf{z}_2+\mathbf{z}_3$ from $\mathbf{\tilde{x}}_2 + \mathbf{\tilde{x}}_3$.
-As opposed to \google which has to reconstruct the dropped random seeds, \scheme enables the server to reconstruct the desired aggregate of masks via a direct one-shot recovery.
+As opposed to \google which has to reconstruct the random seeds of the dropped users, \scheme enables the server to reconstruct the desired aggregate of masks via a one-shot recovery.
 Compared with \google, \scheme reduces the server's computational cost from $4d$ to $d$ in this simple example.